 International Affairs Division

-The International Affairs Division at MeteoSwiss plays a role in the implementation of international conventions ratified by Switzerland in the areas of climate and environment.
-This work involves collaborating with other Swiss institutions (e.g. FOEN and SDC) and participating in international programmes such as the
+The Department of International Cooperation at MeteoSwiss takes care of strategic and political direction, as well as the internal and external coordination at Federal administration level in terms of the organisation’s international activities.
+It also plays a role in the implementation of international conventions ratified by Switzerland in the areas of climate and environment.
+This work involves collaborating with other Swiss institutions (e.g. FOEN, SDC, EMPA, numerous universities etc.) and participating in international programmes such as the

 MeteoSwiss contributes, through these activities, to the development of national and international regulations, and supports their implementation.